ovcharovcoder/avif-preview/README.md

 ## 🛠 Installation & Usage

 1. Open **VS Code → Extensions** (`Ctrl+Shift+X` / `Cmd+Shift+X`).
-2. Search for Avif Preview and click Install.
+2. Search for **Avif Preview** and click Install.

 To preview an AVIF file:

-- Right-click on a .avif file in Explorer and select `Open Avif Preview`.
+- Right-click an .avif file in the Explorer and select **Open AVIF Preview**.
-- You can select a single file or multiple files — multiple files will be added to the gallery (up to 3 images).
+- You can select a single file, multiple files, or a folder containing multiple files — all selected images will be added to the gallery.

 ---